 Homemade Spiedie Marinade Recipe

-In 2013, I was poised to participate in the Spiedie Fest Cooking Competition, but I ended up in the hospital due to a medical emergency which meant I wasn't able to participate.
+Speaking of Spiedie Fest, in 2013 I was poised to participate in the Spiedie Fest Cooking Competition, but ended up in the hospital due to a medical emergency which meant I wasn't able to participate.
 I was absolutely devastated because I'd worked so hard to create what I was sure would be the perfect spiedie marinade recipe.

 - 1 cup of olive oil